-Buying: You may buy shares by wire only if your account is authorized to do so.
-Instruct your bank to send payment by wire using the wire instructions below.
+By Wire (for additional investments only).
+You may buy shares by wire only if your account is authorized to do so.
+Please note that you or your financial representative must call us in advance of a wire transfer purchase.
+After you inform us of the amount of your purchase, you will receive a trade confirmation number.
+Instruct your bank to send payment by wire using the wire instructions noted below.